anonymin/thinkful-vday/readme.md

 Using Chrome Developer Tools, we can test either HTML or CSS changes directly from the browser.
 This can save a lot time.
 Instead of firing up your text editor and getting your development environment setup.
 You can test out quick changes directly from Chrome.

 Open up the HTML page we worked on.
 Right Click on the `<h1>` tag.
 Select "Inspect Element".
 Notice the styles on the right side of the Developer Tools pane associated with the paragraph.
 Do you see the styles associated with it.
-Try change the size of the font.
+Try changng the size of the font as well as the color..

 ![dev_tools](https://raw.github.com/mjhea0/thinkful-vday/master/images/dev_tools.png)